 FAQs About Shopify to WooCommerce Migration

-Will migrating from Shopify to WooCommerce affect my SEO rankings?
+Will migrating from Shopify to WooCommerce affect my SEO?

 How long does a Shopify to WooCommerce migration take?